-Michael Behrmann, Chair Department of Automotive Technology Telephone: (618) 453-4024 mbehr@siu.edu http://siucautomotive.com
+Michael Behrmann, Chair Department of Automotive Technology Telephone: (618) 453-4024 autotech@siu.edu http://automotive.siu.edu

 The B.S.
-Degree in Automotive Technology meets the goals of students interested in careers in the automotive, truck, power generation, and related ground transportation industry.
-The degree provides theoretical and practical hands-on application of knowledge through a combination of automotive technical courses and automotive business/management courses, along with computing and communication courses.
+Degree in Automotive Technology meets the goals of students interested in careers in the automotive, truck, equipment, and related ground transportation industry.
+The program combines the theoretical and practical hands-on application of knowledge in technical, business/management, computing, communications and professional development courses.
 The flexibility of the curriculum accommodates the needs of both incoming freshman and transfer students.
 Students have the option of focusing on multiple areas of emphasis, earning a minor, and possibly earning dual degrees.
 Students can adjust their focus in areas such as: automotive technical, automotive business operations, automotive management, automotive technical education, marketing, and management.

 Enrollment in the Automotive Technology program is based upon established enrollment criteria as explained in Chapter 5 of the SIU Carbondale Undergraduate Catalog under Automotive Technology.
 The program welcomes students with A.A.S. degrees in Automotive Technology from regionally accredited colleges.
-These students may qualify for the Capstone Option, as discussed in Chapter 3 of the SIU Carbondale Undergraduate Catalog, which enables the student to graduate after completing 60 credit hours of approved courses.
+These students may qualify for the Capstone Option, as discussed in Chapter 3 of the SIU Carbondale Undergraduate Catalog.
 Individuals with an Associate in Arts degree or Associate in Science degree may be admitted, but would be required to follow a slightly different program of study.

-SIU Carbondale's Automotive Technology program is master certified and meets the rigid standards of the National Institute for Automotive Service Excellence (ASE) and was named Number One Automotive Technology Program in the Nation for 1991, 1999, and 2005 by the Association of Automotive Manufacturers and the Association of Career and Technical Education.
+SIU Carbondale's Automotive Technology program is master certified and meets the rigid standards of the National Institute for Automotive Service Excellence (ASE).
+The program is housed in a new state-of-the-industry Transportation Education Center.
+Through a close working relationship with industry, students find numerous paid corporate internships and graduates consistently find abundant and diverse career opportunities in the industry.